 The resulting mixture, known as a sugar solution, is a homogeneous mixture of water and dissolved sugar.
 It appears as a single, clear liquid, with the sugar molecules evenly dispersed throughout the water.

-Some Other Miscible Liquids Examples in Daily Life
+Some Other Miscible Liquids Examples in Everyday Life

 Apart from the above-mentioned ones, I am also mentioning a few here.